Non-fixation for conservative stochastic dynamics on the line: The model description and main result

 Several variations of the Abelian Sandpile model have been studied in the past with a view to better understand the critical behaviour.
-These variants have shown that adding randomness can lead to a qualitatively different critical behaviour.
+Some recent studies (e.g., Bonachela, Mu\~noz \cite{BM08}) have focussed their attention to sandpile models with stochastic update rules.
+Although the paradigm of Dickman, Vespignani et al. for SOC is widely believed to contain both deterministic and stochastic sandpile models \cite{VD05, dCVdSD09}, adding randomness can lead to a qualitatively different critical behaviour.
 The best known example in this random setting is the \textbf{Stochastic Sandpile model} (SSM).
-On the graph $\Z$ this model starts with particles at every site distributed independently from a fixed distribution with mean $\mu$.
+On the graph $\Z$, this model starts with particles at every site distributed independently from a fixed distribution with mean $\mu$.
 Any unstable site (a site with at least two particles) topples by emitting two particles which take independently one step of the simple random walk.
 The most important phenomenon in the study of \rm{SSM} is the phase transition related to the long term fixation/non-fixation of the system.
-Empirically when the density is sufficiently small one observes activity in any finite window about the origin only finitely often, while when the density is sufficiently large the system does not fixate.
+Empirically when the density is sufficiently small, one observes activity in any finite window about the origin only finitely often, while when the density is sufficiently large, the system does not fixate.

-Getting nontrivial bounds on the critical behavior has turned out to be extremely challenging.
+Getting nontrivial bounds on the critical behaviour has turned out to be extremely challenging.
 To make things mathematically tractable a closely related family of continuous time interacting particle systems known as \textbf{Activated Random Walk} was introduced.
 This system consists of particles which are in one of two states, active or sleepy.
 Activated random walk starts with particles distributed independently on the sites of a graph from a distribution with mean $\mu.$ Initially all of the particles are in the active state.
 As the system evolves each active particle performs a continuous time nearest neighbour symmetric random walk at rate $1$ until it falls asleep, which happens with rate $\lambda$.
 A particle in the sleepy state does not move but it becomes active whenever an active particle occupies its site.
 We denote this system on $\Z$ by $\rm{ARW} (\mu,\lambda)$.

 Note that the case when $\lambda$ is infinity is a variant of SSM.
 For a fixed sleep rate $\lambda$, as the particle density $\mu$ increases, it is expected that the system shows a transition from almost sure local fixation to staying active forever almost surely.
 One of the first mathematically rigorous results about ARW was established in \cite{RS12} where it is shown that for every $\lambda>0$ there is a critical particle density $\mu_c:=\mu_{c}(\lambda)\in [\frac{\lambda}{\lambda+1},1]$ such that ${\rm ARW}(\mu,\lambda)$ locally fixates almost surely when $\mu<\mu_c(\lambda)$ and stays active almost surely when $\mu>\mu_c(\lambda)$.
 Quoting from \cite[Section 7]{RS12}, \begin{quote} \emph{``A proof that $\mu_{c} < 1$ for the SSM and ARW remains as an open problem in any dimension.
 For the ARW, it should hold for all $\lambda$, and moreover $\mu_{c}(\lambda)\to 0$ as $\lambda \to 0$.
 Yet, even a proof that $\mu_{c}(\lambda) < 1$ for some $\lambda > 0$ is missing."} \end{quote}